contagon/handbook/handbook/30-callings-in-the-church.md

 The leader does not ask if anyone opposes.

-## 30.7 Calling, Ordaining, and Setting Apart Bishops
+## 30.7 Calling Bishops

+### 30.7.1 Recommending

 The stake presidency recommends brethren to be called or released as bishops.
 Recommendations are submitted to the First Presidency through [Leader and Clerk Resources (LCR)](https://lcr.churchofjesuschrist.org).
 A member of the stake presidency, a clerk, or the executive secretary may prepare the recommendation.
 However, only the stake president may submit it.

 A bishop’s responsibilities are significant (see [7.1](7.md#71-the-bishop-and-his-counselors)).
-They require a man of integrity, moral cleanliness, spiritual maturity, and faithfulness to the Savior.
+Therefore, he should be a man of integrity, moral cleanliness, spiritual maturity, and faithfulness to the Savior.

+A bishop should also be a married man who is faithful to his wife and family.
+A man who has previously been divorced can serve as a bishop, but there are considerations.
+The stake president should contact the Office of the First Presidency for guidance.

+Generally, a candidate for bishop should be endowed and sealed to his wife in the temple.
+If a potential candidate for bishop has not been endowed and sealed to his wife, the stake president should contact the Office of the First Presidency for guidance.

 The stake presidency seeks confirmation from the Spirit about whom to recommend.
 When recommending a man to serve as bishop, they carefully consider [1 Timothy 3:2–7](https://www.churchofjesuschrist.org/study/scriptures/nt/1-tim/3?lang=eng&id=p2-p7#p2).
 They do not ask for suggestions from ward members.
 Additional information about the qualifications of a bishop is given in [LCR](https://lcr.churchofjesuschrist.org).

+### 30.7.2 Calling, Ordaining, and Setting Apart

 Before the stake president can call a new bishop, he must receive written approval of his recommendation from the First Presidency.
 With this approval, the stake president may ordain and set apart a bishop after ward members have sustained him in a sacrament meeting.
 Approval of the First Presidency is also required before a stake president may release a bishop.
 The stake president may not delegate these responsibilities.